Fred Catona

-Fred Catona was an American entrepreneur and founder of Bulldozer Digital, a direct-response advertising agency located in Blue Bell, Pennsylvania.
+Fred Catona was an American entrepreneur and 1993 founder of Radio Direct Response, a marketing company focused on radio campaigns, where his marketing campaigns helped to launch websites such as Priceline.com and FreeCreditReport.com, and later Bulldozer Digital, a direct-response advertising agency located in Blue Bell, Pennsylvania.
 He is generally recognized as the father of "Direct Response" radio advertising.

 Early career

-Upon his graduation from East Stroudsburg University of Pennsylvania with a degree in health and physical education, Catona became a high school health-science teacher and athletics coach.
+Upon his graduation from East Stroudsburg University of Pennsylvania with a degree in health and physical education, Catona became a high school health-science teacher and athletics coach at Akiba Hebrew Academy and the nearby Solomon Schechter Day School.
 As a child, he dreamed of one day owning his own sandwich shop.
 In an effort to realize his dream and also further support his family, he opened “The Country Grocer” located in Swarthmore, Pennsylvania.
 In 1983, as his business thrived, Catona saw a void that up to this time had not been filled.
 Having been raised in Philadelphia, a city known for many local food specialties, he started a mail-order food company called "A Taste of Philadelphia".
 The first of its kind anywhere, “A Taste of Philadelphia” afforded people around the world the opportunity to send or receive a gift package complete with such delicacies as cheesesteaks, hoagies (submarine sandwiches), soft pretzels, Tastykakes, and many other food items not easily found outside the Philadelphia area.
 Also in that year, Catona made national headlines for attempting to be the first to ever send a Philadelphia hoagie into space.
 He contacted astronaut Guion S. Bluford Jr., a Philadelphia-area native and first African-American in space, asking if he would take one of Catona's hoagies on board the space shuttle Challenger for mission STS-8 that would be taking place in August of that year.
 After spending for two years with researches and microbiologists from Widener University to develop a hoagie safe for space travel, it was decided by NASA that due to its size and many ingredients, a Philadelphia hoagie would not be a part of that particular space mission.